MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-cleanse-data.md

 # Improve data quality by cleansing support case titles

-If you have connected Dynamics 365 Virtual Agent for Customer Service to your existing Dynamics 365 customer service data, Virtual Agent Designer uses the data in its analytics dashboards.
+If you have connected Dynamics 365 Virtual Agent for Customer Service to your existing Dynamics 365 customer service data, Virtual Agent uses the data in its analytics dashboards.
 However, the dashboards can be misleading if the customer service case titles include extraneous information.
 For example, support case titles may include information such as product name, case status, or ticket number tags.

 You can improve the quality of the results displayed in analytics dashboards by cleansing your support case titles.
-Virtual Agent Designer will then disregard the extraneous information when support cases are grouped into topics.
+Virtual Agent will then disregard the extraneous information when support cases are grouped into topics.

 ## To cleanse support case titles

-1. Select the **Settings** button on the Virtual Agent Designer title bar and then select **Data Cleansing** to display the Case title cleansing pane of the Settings window.
+1. Select the **Settings** button on the Virtual Agent title bar and then select **Data Cleansing** to display the Case title cleansing pane of the Settings window.

    > ![Display cleansing pane](media/case-title-cleansing.png)